yaswanthramanam/DeWill_Zerepy_Cron_Agent/README.md

 1. Fork the template (you will need you own Replit account)
 2. Click the run button on top
-3. Voila! your CLI should be ready to use, you can jump to the configuration section.
+3. Voila! your CLI should be ready to use, you can jump to the configuration section

 ## Requirements